-- You will see LAG and a number such as 0025 flash.
+- You will see LAG and a number such as 0025 flashes.

 - Input a new number (from 5 to 99) with the keypad and hit ENTER.
 We do not recommend less than 25 unless you have a very critical process and where speed is not an issue like on low fire.
 A very low number like 0005 could really slow the kiln down.
 If you want lower than 0025 try 0015 or 0010.

 - AUL6 (Autolag) will now display, flashing with either On or OFF.
-See next section.
+See the next section.